9 amazing free things to do in Santa Cruz Galapagos and other tips

 The taxi costs 40 USD return.
 You will need to tell the taxi driver what time to pick you up, which is not very convenient because you never know how long you want to stay in advance.

-Relax in the Laguna de Las Ninfeas
+Relax in the Laguna de Las Ninfas

 Watch the baby sharks from the pier

-If you walk on the pier at night you will see a lot of baby sharks swimming underneath, probably attracted by the light.
+If you walk on the pier at night, you will see a lot of baby sharks swimming underneath, probably attracted by the light.

 It’s fun to see them.
 On the pier, be careful where you step because it’s not rare to find a couple of sea lions sleeping on the dock, totally careless of the curious tourists taking awkward selfies or just observing them.